-- o The SA Report for the Preferred Strategy will focus on assessing likely significant effects from the proposed LDP options, spatial strategy and strategic policies: and. - o The SA Report for the LDP Pre-Deposit Document will assess likely significant effects from all substantive components of the LDP Deposit Document, including all proposed site allocations and policies. - o Following the completion of an Examination regarding the LDP, all binding recommendations made by the Examination Inspector will be subject to SA, incorporating SEA, Screening, to determine whether they would give rise to any new or different likely significant effects not previously reported within the SA Report for the LDP Deposit Document.
-This SEA Screening will be documented within an SA Addendum. - c) The final bullet point has been amended to make clear that the SA Adoption Statement will be published after the adoption of the revised LDP:

-A Sustainability Appraisal Post Adoption Statement will be published after the revised LDP is adopted.
+o Following the completion of an Examination regarding the LDP, all binding recommendations made by the Examination Inspector will be subject to SA, incorporating SEA, Screening, to determine whether they would give rise to any new or different likely significant effects not previously reported within the SA Report for the LDP Deposit Document.
+This SEA Screening will be documented within an SA Addendum. c) The final bullet point has been amended to make clear that the SA Adoption Statement will be published after the adoption of the revised LDP: A Sustainability Appraisal Post Adoption Statement will be published after the revised LDP is adopted.
 This will explain how sustainability considerations and the Sustainability Assessment, incorporating Strategic Environmental Assessment, have been taken into consideration in the production of the revised LDP.

-Amendment to Section 1.5 - the recommended changes outline the requirement for HRA with reference to the relevant EU Directive and the relevant Regulations for Wales.
+3. Amendment to Section 1.5 - the recommended changes outline the requirement for HRA with reference to the relevant EU Directive and the relevant Regulations for Wales.
 The Stages for HRA are set out in full but make it clear that there are particular circumstances for progression through the Stages for the LDP Review.
 In addition the revised text draws together the SA/SEA and HRA elements to state that these will take place concurrently.
 The requirement for Habitats Regulations Assessment (HRA) comes from the Habitats Directive, specifically Article 6(3), which requires that land use plans, including LDPs, are subject to a HRA Screening to determine whether any plan [or project] is likely to have a significant effect upon a European site, either alone, or in combination with other projects.
 In Wales, requirements for HRA, including for proposed modifications to existing plans, are set out within Part 6 of the Conservation of Habitats and Species Regulations 2017 and Part 2 of the Conservation of Offshore Marine Habitats and Species Regulations 2017.

-The HRA process follows a series of Stages; these will be undertaken for the LDP Review, as necessary, to meet with the requirements of the Regulations:

-- Stage 1 HRA Screening: to determine whether the LDP Review is likely to have significant effects on European Sites; - Stage 2 Appropriate Assessment: If the HRA Screening indicates that the LDP Review is likely to have significant effects, a further level of assessment is needed to consider whether the LDP Review could adversely affect the integrity of one or more European site(s), either alone or in combination with other plans or projects, in view of their established conservation objectives and conservation status.
-If the potential for adverse effects on site integrity are identified, the Appropriate Assessment should also consider mitigation measures to control the identified impacts, to avoid adverse effects on site integrity; and - Stage 3 and 4 Consideration of Alternatives and Imperative Reasons of Overriding Public Interest: Only where significant effects remain at the end of Stage 2 in the HRA process, is there a need to consider alternatives and Imperative Reasons of Overriding Public Interest.

-The HRA process will be undertaken in conjunction with the SA (incorporating SEA) to ensure an integrated approach to assessment.
+The HRA process follows a series of Stages; these will be undertaken for the LDP Review, as necessary, to meet with the requirements of the Regulations: Stage 1 - HRA Screening: to determine whether the LDP Review is likely to have significant effects on European Sites; Stage 2 - Appropriate Assessment: If the HRA Screening indicates that the LDP Review is likely to have significant effects, a further level of assessment is needed to consider whether the LDP Review could adversely affect the integrity of one or more European site(s), either alone or in combination with other plans or projects, in view of their established conservation objectives and conservation status.
+If the potential for adverse effects on site integrity are identified, the Appropriate Assessment should also consider mitigation measures to control the identified impacts, to avoid adverse effects on site integrity; and Stage 3 and 4 - Consideration of Alternatives and Imperative Reasons of Overriding Public Interest: Only where significant effects remain at the end of Stage 2 in the HRA process, is there a need to consider alternatives and Imperative Reasons of Overriding Public Interest.
+It is intended that the process will be undertaken in conjunction with the SA (incorporating SEA) to ensure an integrated approach to assessment.
 It is intended that the process will run concurrently with the plan making process and form an iterative part of the LDP Review, involving the consideration of all emerging policy and site options.
 Natural Resources Wales will be consulted throughout the HRA process.